 A passport is required for ALL international travel.
 If you're traveling anywhere overseas, even to Canada, the Caribbean or Mexico, you need a passport to board an international flight and to enter any country.
-In general, your passport must be valid for at least six months after the date you enter a foreign country.
+In general, your passport must be valid for at least six months beyond the period of intended stay in a foreign country.

 A travel visa is required to enter many countries.
-To see if one is required for your upcoming trip, visit the U. S. State Department travel websiteopens in a new window.
+To see if one is required for your upcoming trip, visit the U. S. State Department travel websiteOpens External Site in new window.

 Re-entering the U.S.